Environment & Human Rights Intern

 - Conducting desk research on a range of environmental rights issues, including toxic pollution, climate change, and protecting environmental defenders;

 - Monitoring media coverage of HRW research projects, tracking new developments related to environmental rights issues, and reviewing laws and policies;

 - Drafting documents including advocacy letters and background material for reports and other publications; and

 - Other projects may be assigned as they arise and match the intern’s interests and abilities.

 Students will also have opportunities to attend lectures, trainings, professional development workshops, and/or special events relating to human rights, as well as network with other HRW interns, volunteers, and employees.
 As an HRW intern, students will take skills acquired in school and apply them in a professional setting.

 - Excellent oral and written communication skills in English;

-Salary: Interns will be paid a gross hourly wage of USD 15.00 per hour.
+Salary: Interns based in the US will be paid an hourly wage of USD 15.00 per hour.
 Human Rights Watch offers twenty (20) days of vacation prorated per year pursuant to the work schedule and length of employment.
 Students may be able to arrange academic credit, as Human Rights Watch internships often offer direct exposure to the workings of an international human rights organization, close supervision by HRW staff, and interaction with other US and international organizations and foreign and domestic government officials.
 Students should check with their individual academic institutions for requirements.

 How to Apply: Please apply immediately by visiting our online job portal at: https://careers.hrw.org and attaching a CV/resume, letter of interest, and a writing sample.
 No calls or email inquiries, please.
 Only complete applications will be reviewed.
 Due to the large number of applications only shortlisted candidates will be contacted further.